 The first thing you’ll learn is that I will NOT be providing detailed examples nor explaining the specifics on how to carry out any “Black SEO” or “SEO Black Hat” techniques.

-If you’re looking for info that teaches you how to pull off these types of shady negative SEO practices, this is not it, so stop looking!
+If you’re looking for info that teaches you how to pull off these types of shady harmful SEO practices, this is not it, so stop looking!

-Because of my own website recently came under negative SEO attack and, as a consequence, I can now definitely understand the dangers through my own first-hand experience.
+Because of my own website recently came under negative SEO attack and, as a consequence, I can now definitely understand the dangers through my personal first-hand experience.
 In simple terms, someone tried to harm my search engine rankings.

 Fortunately, as I will detail here, I was able to spot the attack almost immediately and promptly mitigate any significant damage.